 Field Service Engineer, Electrical Equipment Salary

 The majority of Electrical Equipment Field Service Engineers in the United States — nearly three-fifths — boast more than 10 years of experience in their profession.
 Salaries stretch from $44K to $101K per year, and the median is $66K annually.
 Most enjoy medical while a strong majority get dental coverage.
 Vision coverage is also available to the larger part.
 The majority of Electrical Equipment Field Service Engineers claim high levels of job satisfaction.
-The figures in this rundown are based on the results of PayScale's salary questionnaire.

 Job Description for Field Service Engineer, Electrical Equipment